moderndatacompany/dataos.info/docs/learn/dp_developer_learn_track/create_dp_spec/index.md

-# Creating a Data Product Spec File
+# Creating a Data Product Spec file

 After setting up your Bundle manifest, the next step is to define your Data Product Spec file.
 This file serves as a blueprint for your data product, specifying all the necessary configurations and metadata to ensure smooth deployment and management within DataOS.

 ## Scenario
 Imagine you are building a data product called product360 to analyze purchase behavior, revenue trends, and customer insights.
 To get started, you need a Data Product Spec file that captures all the essential configurations like inputs, outputs, collaborators, and associated resources.
 This file will help structure your data product and provide a comprehensive guide for its lifecycle management.

-## Step 1: Define General Information
+## Step 1: Define general information
 This section includes basic details about your data product: